toshioendo/ppcomp-ex/README.md

 Updates in 2025
 * May 1: acc/bsort is added
 * May 12: cuda/diffusion/Makefile is updated to fix compiler errors
 * May 12: cuda/bsort/bsort.c is renamed to cuda/bsort/bsort.cu.
+Results of malloc uses type-cast.